How to make your content go viral?

 Images, videos, and detailed infographics are some of the bits and pieces you can use to make your content look more visual.

-After a few pieces of text, you should break your content’s structure using well-sized images and animated infographics to engage the reader.
+After a few pieces of text, you should break your content’s structure using images and animated infographics to engage the reader.

 Although the idea to level up the visual game may require an increased time commitment on your side, it is, on the other hand, a truly proven tactic used by marketers to make content go viral.